PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 Adding an ASE interface to your favorite force-calculator can be very simple.
 Take a look at the Python wrapper we have in the ASE code for using the SIESTA_ code with ASE: :svn:`ase/calculators/siesta.py`.
-Here, a :class:`Siesta` class is defined.
+Here, a :class:`~siesta.Siesta` class is defined.
 An instance of this class will simply write the fdf input-file, start the SIESTA Fortran program, and finally read the energy, forces and stresses from the text output-file.